BestTimesToVisit.com Logo

 food

-Venture beyond the main tourist areas to find authentic and more affordable cicchetti (Venetian tapas).
-Look for bacari (small bars) in quieter neighborhoods – you'll discover hidden gems and avoid the tourist traps.
-Try local specialties like 'baccalà mantecato' (creamed cod).
+Venture beyond the main tourist areas to find authentic and affordable cicchetti (Venetian tapas).
+Look for bacari (small bars) away from the crowds; they often offer delicious and inexpensive local specialties.
+Try the local wine, Prosecco, with your cicchetti for a true Venetian experience.

 packing